kvitoslava-yarish/dl-hw3/report.md

 - Optimizer: Adam, learning rate `1e-3`.

 **Training**
-- Trained for **15 epochs**, best validation performance at **epoch 9**.
+- Trained for **10 epochs**, best validation performance at **epoch 6**.
-- Model logs precision, recall, and F1 each epoch.

 **Performance**
 - Kaggle public leaderboard F1-score: **0.50**.
-- Serves as an improved classical model before transformer-based approaches.

-### 4.2 Tried Models
-List all attempted models:
-- Model 1 — short description
-- Model 2 — short description
-- Model 3 — short description

-### 4.3 Model Architecture (Deep Learning)
-- Layer structure
-- Embeddings
-- Loss function
-- Optimizer

----
+- As the final submission should consist only of extracted locations, CRF improves the correctness of label orders, but it doesn`t really influence the final submission.

-## 5. Hyperparameters
+## Ensemble model

-### 5.1 Tuning Strategy
-- Grid search / random search / Bayesian / manual
-- Validation strategy

-### 5.2 Final Hyperparameter Values
+## 5 Final results
 | Hyperparameter | Value |
 |----------------|-------|
 | learning_rate  | ...   |